|

 urethane has been stretched beyond its elastic limit.
 This will

 reduce sleeves' holding tension.
-Therefore, do not over stretch
+Therefore, do not overstretch

 sleeves during installation.

-- We recommend using women's "ultra-hold" hair spray (e.g. RAVE) to
+- With sleeves less than 2" (50mm) wide, we recommend using women's "ultra-hold" hair spray (e.g. RAVE) to

 facilitate installation.
 It is slippery when wet and glues the